 Practicum in Exhibition of East Asian Art|

 This course is a historical, theoretical, and practical introduction to the exhibition of East Asian art, both in the west and in China and Korea.
-Students will learn the history of exhibition in China and the establishment of collections of East Asian art in the United States, modes of exhibition, and current practices through readings, presentations, and practical experience with the collection at The Mansfield Freeman Center for East Asian Studies, as well as site visits to local collections and museums.
+Students will learn the history of exhibition in China and the establishment of collections of East Asian art in the United States, modes of exhibition and current practices through readings, presentations and practical experience with the collection at East Asian Studies, as well as site visits to local collections and museums.